Check out my rankings within each division by clicking on the links below. If there is a lineal champion in a weight class, he is ranked No. 1.

 Horn, a former Olympian and former school teacher, got the opportunity of a lifetime when Manny Pacquiao agreed to come to his hometown of Brisbane, Australia and give him a shot at his world title.
 They met July 1 on ESPN and it was an exciting fight.
 Horn showed enormous heart and determination but appeared to fall well short of victory.
 The judges, however, saw it differently and gave him a very controversial decision and the title.
-Plans for a rematch in November, again in Australia, were in the works until Pacquiao elected to hold off on the possible fight until next year.
-So Horn instead will return in December to face England's unknown Gary Corcoran (17-1, 7 KOs) in a fight that will air live on ESPN.
-The winner will be obligated to make a mandatory defense against Terence Crawford, meaning a Pacquiao rematch is a long way from happening, if it ever does.
+Plans for a rematch with Pacquiao were canceled when Pacquiao elected to sit out the rest of 2017, so Horn instead defended against England's unknown Gary Corcoran on Dec.
+13 and stopped him in the 11th round of a one-sided fight.
+Horn is due to face mandatory challenger and former undisputed junior welterweight champion Terence Crawford (32-0) in April.

 10. Lucas Matthysse (38-4)

 Argentine slugger Matthysse, known as "The Machine," challenged Viktor Postol for a vacant junior welterweight world title in October 2015 and was stunningly stopped in the 10th round of an upset.
 Matthysse suffered an eye injury and broken orbit bone that kept him sidelined until he made a triumphant return on May 6.
 Moving up in weight, Matthysse looked very sharp in taking apart Emanuel Taylor in a fifth-round knockout win on the Canelo Alvarez-Julio Cesar Chavez Jr. HBO PPV undercard in September.
-Matthysse will return in early 2018, probably to face Thailand's Tewa Kiram (38-0) for a secondary world title on HBO.
+Matthysse will return in early 2018 to face Thailand's Tewa Kiram (38-0) for a secondary world title on HBO.